 Websites and Instagram

 Instagram and websites can be a good fitness motivator.
-Especially if you work while travelling, try setting your default “new tab” page to be a motivating website or even a fitness video, so you’re regularly reminded to get up and move.
+Especially if you work while traveling, try setting your default “new tab” page to be a motivating website or even a fitness video, so you’re regularly reminded to get up and move.

 Consider following Instagrammers such as @therock, @akiniko, and @hannahbronfman to gain some motivation, but remember that like all Instagram shots, every photo has been heavily optimised and edited.
 Don’t beat yourself up if you miss a workout because you’re exhausted from an overnight flight!